Cancer Facts – Your Family want the very best for you

 - Answer any of their questions simply and honestly.

 In general, the way children respond to your diagnosis depends on their age, maturity and the coping and communications styles developed in your family.
 For example, if in your family you are not in the habit of discussing difficult topics and emotions, your children may also not be able to express themselves in healthy constructive ways.

 Depending on the age of your child a tailored customised approach is needed to help them cope.
 For example CanTeen is an organisation providing support for 12-25 year old’s dealing with cancer, and include support for those whose parents have a diagnosis.
 Younger children may need a different approach, in particular they need opportunities to play and express themselves, which can be difficult if the rest of your family is in shock or having ‘melt-downs’.

 Family members can also contact Health Equals Freedom for one-on-one coaching, group support and cancer facts.
 Contact us at 1800-I-SENSE (1800-473673) or send us an email.
 You can also contact 000 in an emergency or LifeLine (13 11 14) or Beyond Blue (1300 22 4636).

 Most of your friends will be looking for a comfortable way of dealing with your diagnosis.
 Those that cannot cope may disappear, and that is OK.
 Your friends will look to you for guidance on how to behave with you.
 Be as honest and as open as you can.
 If friends offer to help, think if things they can do.
 Not only does it help you, but it also helps them feel useful at this difficult time.

-Anyone can look at the resources cancer facts we have put together for you.
+Anyone can look at the Cancer Resources cancer facts we have put together for you.